-In the case of EUPT-SRMs, where only a few results per lab may be available, the Average of the Absolute z-scores (AAZ) may be calculated for informative purposes, but only for labs with 5 or more z-scores available.
-For the calculation of the AAZ, z-scores higher than 5 will be set at 5.
+In the case of EUPT-SRMs, where only a few results per lab may be available, the Average of the Absolute z-scores (AAZ) may be calculated for informative purposes, but only for labs that have reported enough results to obtain 5 or more z-scores.
+For the calculation of the AAZ, z-scores higher than 5 will also be classified as 5.

-Laboratories within Category B will be ranked according to the total number of pesticides that they correctly reported to be present in the test item.
+Laboratories within Category B will be ranked according to the total number of pesticides that they correctly reported to be present in the Test Item.
 The number of acceptable z-scores achieved will be presented, too.
-The EURL-Panel retains the right to calculate combined z-scores (see above) also for labs within Category B, e.g. for informative purposes, provided that a minimum number of results (z-scores) are available.
+The EURL-Panel retains the right to calculate combined z-scores (see above) also for labs within Category B, e.g. for informative purposes, provided that a minimum number of results (z-scores) are have been reported.